 From there, it is important to distinguish between the two main types of POA: medical and financial.

-Power of Attorney Rights, Responsibilities and Limitations
+Power of Attorney Rights and Limitations

-- What the principal eats.
+- Dictate what the principal eats.

-- Who bathes the principal.
+- Choose who bathes the principal.

 - Access the principal’s financial accounts to pay for health care, housing needs and other bills.